Ijadele/FAQ-project/README.md

 ## Acknowledgments

-First and foremost, I acknowledge the Almighty God for the completion of this project.
+First and foremost, I acknowledge the Almighty God for completing this project.
 I am also proud of myself for dedicating my time and effort to achieve this goal.

 I would like to express my heartfelt gratitude to Bro Audrey, Bro Tosin, and my mum for ensuring I had a good laptop to work with.
 Their support and provision were invaluable in the successful completion of this project.